fnagel/t3extblog/Documentation/FAQ/Index.rst

 	}

-Add canonical tag to pae header
+Add canonical tag to page header
 -------------------------------

 Use following TS config: